About the Downtown Garner Association

 Formed in 2005, the Downtown Garner Association (DGA) fosters downtown revitalization through the administration of Garner’s Main Street program in a public-private partnership with the Town of Garner.
 The organization received 501(c)3 status in 2007.
 This 5-9 member Board of Directors works with the town’s Downtown Development Manager to set strategic priorities for downtown economic development within a context of historic preservation.
-DGA’s Board of Directors meets on the third Wednesday of the month at 4:30 pm at 120 E. Main Street in Downtown Garner.
+DGA’s Board of Directors meets on the fourth Wednesday of the month at 4:30 pm at 120 E. Main Street in Downtown Garner.

 DGA develops a Plan of Work each fall during the board’s annual retreat to set priorities for the coming year.
 In addition, the Historic Downtown Garner Plan (2009) and the North Garner Plan (2003), developed with input from the community and adopted by the Town of Garner, continue to provide a long-term vision for this area.